 This one-year course (Composition and Themes in American Text) provides instruction in the English Language Arts strands identified by the Common Core State Standards as reading, writing, speaking and listening, and language.
 This course requires expository, analytical, and argumentative writing assignments that are based on readings representing a wide variety of prose styles and genres.
-The course is also structured around multicultural themes and perspectives found in literary, non-fiction, and expository texts by American authors to encourage students to think conceptually about the American past, present, and future as well as about the ethnic and cultural diversity of the American of all cultures and their important contributions to society.
+The course is also structured around multicultural themes and perspectives found in literary, non-fiction, and expository texts by American authors to encourage students to think conceptually about the American past, present, and future as well as about the ethnic and cultural diversity of the American experience.
+Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology and digital media are integral parts of course.
 This course fulfills one of the English credits required for high school graduation.